Agentic AI Apps

 Despite early adoption hurdles and a steep learning curve, enterprise conviction around AI for workplace use cases remains robust.
 According to the survey, 89% of organizations plan to increase investment in AI for workplace use cases over the coming months, while 9% expect spending to remain steady, and only 1% plan to scale back.

-This upward trajectory is supported by an McKinsey study showing that, over the next three years, 92 percent of companies plan to increase their AI investments – a dramatic rise that signals growing trust in AI’s business impact.
+This upward trajectory is supported by a McKinsey study showing that, over the next three years, 92 percent of companies plan to increase their AI investments – a dramatic rise that signals growing trust in AI’s business impact.

 Final thoughts: AI for the workplace is just getting started

 If there’s one thing this research makes clear, it’s that AI is becoming a core part of how organizations operate.
-From budget expansion to scaled deployments, leaders are signaling strong conviction in AI’s ability to drive measurable workplace impact.
+From budget expansion to scaled deployments, leaders are signalling strong conviction in AI’s ability to drive measurable workplace impact.

 But confidence comes with responsibility.